jesse319429/WPSettings/README.md

 Version history
 ---------------

+* 1.8.0
+ * Added the possibility to create subpages to the available sections using the objects WPSettingsThemePage, WPSettingsDashboardPage, WPSettingsPostsPage, WPSettingsMediaPage, WPSettingsLinksPage, WPSettingsPagesPage, WPSettingsCommentsPage, WPSettingsPluginsPage, WPSettingsUsersPage, WPSettingsManagementPage and WPSettingsOptionsPage.
 * 1.7.0
  * Fixed div container width on output regular text field
  * Added "textare" as field type.
 Set size using $field->setSize(int $width, int $height).